deepanshs/csdmpy/docs/examples/labeled_datasets.rst

     >>> filename = 'Test Files/labeled/population.csdf'
     >>> labeled_data = cp.load(filename)

-Let's get the tuple of dimension and dependent variable objects from ``labeled_data`` instance.
+The tuple of dimension and dependent variable objects from ``labeled_data`` instance are

 .. doctest::